Wet woodland

 Key pressures and opportunities

-If left unmanaged many wet woodlands will eventually dry out and evolve into broadleaved woodland.
-To hold them at wet woodland stage there is a need to ensure water tables remain high and/or water flow is maintained.
-However wet woodlands need to be seen as part of a continually changing, and dynamic, landscape and that new areas of wet woodland are allowed to develop ideally near to existing habitats in order to improve connectivity for wet woodland specialist species such as lichens and willow tits.
+If left unmanaged, many wet woodlands will eventually dry out and change into broadleaved woodland.
+To keep them as wet woodlands, water tables must remain high and water flow must be maintained.
+However, wet woodlands need to be seen as part of a dynamic landscape where new areas are allowed to develop, ideally near to existing ones so that connectivity for wet woodland specialist species such as lichens and willow tits is improved.

-Light cattle grazing of wet woodlands provides shade and shelter for cattle and also increases invertebrate diversity through cattle creating microhabitats within the woodland (see Wet woodland flies).
-Wet woodlands are often permanently fenced off from adjacent wet grasslands in the mistaken belief this will benefit wildlife.
+Wet woodlands provide shade and shelter for (lightly) grazing cattle.
+In turn the cattle increase the diversity of invertebrates as they create microhabitats in the woodland (see Wet woodland flies).
+However, wet woodlands are often permanently fenced off from adjacent wet grasslands in the misunderstanding that this will benefit wildlife.

-Dead and decaying wood also provides a critical habitat for invertebrates and fungi which is often ‘tidied up’ in woodlands.
-This must be left in situ.
+Dead and decaying wood provides critical habitat for invertebrates and fungi.
+However, it’s often ‘tidied up’ although it should be left in place.

-Climate change, through increasing the frequency and severity of summer droughts, poses a major threat to wet woodland wildlife which often depends on a continuously damp environment.
+Climate change is increasing the frequency and severity of summer droughts.
+This poses a major threat to wet woodland wildlife as species often depend on a continuously damp environment.

-Wet woodlands trees grow quickly and will capture carbon quicker than other trees.
-Wet woodlands should therefore be given higher priority when creating habitats to capture and store carbon.
+Because wet woodland trees grow quickly they capture carbon faster than other trees.
+Therefore, wet woodlands should be a high priority when creating habitats to store carbon.

-Despite their wildlife value wet woodlands are often overlooked by both ecologists and foresters and sometimes cleared in favour of open habitats such as mires and wet heath.
-This clearance is sometime the best wildlife option, but not always.
-We need mosaics of habitats and any land use decision needs to be taken through understanding habitats and species needs in the wider landscape.
+Despite their wildlife value, wet woodlands are often overlooked by ecologists and foresters and sometimes cleared in favour of open habitats such as mires and wet heath.
+Clearance can be the best option for wildlife, but is not always.
+We need mosaics of habitats and decisions about land use should always be made with regard to the needs of habitats and species across the wider landscape.

-There is funding available from the Forestry Commission to support woodland management planning and grants are available for new wet woodland creation.
+The Forestry Commission provide funding to support woodland management planning and grants to create new wet woodlands.

 2. What we need to do and where